github-copilot-resources/copilot-metrics-viewer/README.md

 # Rover README

+This is a fork of GitHub's recommended Copilot Metrics Viewer with Rover-specific configurations applied and added Codespaces support.

 **You must have elevated GitHub permissions in order to run this reporter.**
 Before getting started, this app requires the following scopes: